-Each Methadose™ Dispersible Tablets contains 40 mg of methadone hydrochloride, USP and the following inactive ingredients: dibasic calcium phosphate, microcrystalline cellulose, magnesium stearate, colloidal silicon dioxide, pregelatinized starch, stearic acid.
+Each Methadose™ Dispersible Tablet contains 40 mg of methadone hydrochloride, USP and the following inactive ingredients: dibasic calcium phosphate, microcrystalline cellulose, magnesium stearate, colloidal silicon dioxide, pregelatinized starch, stearic acid.

 Each Methadone Hydrochloride Tablets USP (dispersible, orange flavored) contains

-40 mg of methadone hydrochloride, USP and the following inactive ingredients: colloidal silicon dioxide; dibasic calcium phosphate dihydrate; magnesium stearate; microcrystalline cellulose; pregelatinized starch; stearic acid; orange blend: FD&C yellow #6, FD&C yellow #6 lake, and FD&C yellow #5 lake; orange flavor.
+40 mg of methadone hydrochloride, USP and the following inactive ingredients: colloidal silicon dioxide; monobasic potassium phosphate; magnesium stearate; microcrystalline cellulose; pregelatinized starch; stearic acid; orange blend: FD&C yellow #6, FD&C yellow #6 lake, and FD&C yellow #5 lake; orange flavor.

 Methadone hydrochloride tablets for oral suspension are cross-scored, allowing for flexible dosage adjustment.
 Each tablet may be broken or cut in half to yield two 20 mg doses, or in quarters to yield four 10 mg doses.